 In September 2021, there was a leadership change at the IRIB.
 The Supreme Leader appointed the former head of IRIB World Service, Peyman Jebelli, to be the new head of the IRIB.
 With many Iranians tired of the filtered regime content and seeking other forms of information, Jebelli reportedly promised change and a restoration of public trust, but the regime hardliner will likely continue to act in favor of the IRGC and the Supreme Leader, lest he is forced out of office before his tenure expires.
-Jebelli, a former ambassador to Tunisia and deputy secretary of Iran's Supreme National Security Council (SNSC) for Media Affairs, is thought to have a close relationship with Mojtaba Khamenei, the son of the Supreme Leader, and is thus a reliable insider.
+Immediately upon taking his post at IRIB, he installed individuals with close ties to the IRGC to senior management positions.
+Jebelli, a former ambassador to Tunisia and deputy secretary of Iran's Supreme National Security Council (SNSC) for Media Affairs, is thought to have a close relationship with Mojtaba Khamenei, the son of the Supreme Leader, and is thus a regime insider.
 Prior to his current position, Jebelli pumped out stories on Press TV opposed to the nuclear deal between Iran, the U.S., and other world powers, often contradicting the messaging of the Iranian negotiating team.

-The IRGC has a strong influence over what information does and does not get publicized on IRIB television stations and radio in that it has the power to pressure and manipulate the IRIB chief.
+The IRGC has a strong influence over what information does and does not get publicized on IRIB television stations and radio.
 In 2016, a former IRIB chief, Mohammad Sarafraz, was forced out of his tenure before his official term ended, because of his conflict with the IRGC, which he described as a "mafia."
 The IRGC is poised to capitalize on its links to Jebelli to exert greater control over the institution.
-From early on in his tenure, Jebelli began purging and demoting more moderate top officials at the network and hiring journalists from the IRGC-controlled Fars and Tasnim news agencies in an effort to establish the IRIB as a propaganda tool for regime hardliners.
-Moreover, IRGC intelligence officials are increasingly involved in the production of news stories, rather than IRIB journalists.
-These personnel shifts could have implications for the IRIB's foreign operations as IRGC objectives come to dominate the organization's mission.
+From early in his tenure, Jebelli began purging and demoting more moderate top officials at the network and hiring journalists from the IRGC-controlled Fars and Tasnim news agencies in an effort to establish the IRIB as a propaganda tool for regime hardliners.